hamentag/shop-inventory-management/README.md

 >
 >

 ### Task G:
 >  - Prompt:
 Modify the parts to track maximum and minimum inventory by doing the following:
 • Add additional fields to the part entity for maximum and minimum inventory.
 • Modify the sample inventory to include the maximum and minimum fields.
 • Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 • Rename the file the persistent storage is saved to.
 • Modify the code to enforce that the inventory is between or at the minimum and maximum value.
 >
->
 > - Files:
     • BootStrapData.java / Line: 46-117
     • AddInhousePartController.java / Lines: 45-65
     • AddOutsourcedPartController.java / Lines: 45-65
     • InhousePart.java / Lines: 20-21
     • OutsourcedPart.java / Lines: 20-25
     • Part.java / Lines: 31-34, 44-58, 105-110
     • InhousePartForm.html / Lines: 37-41
     • OutsourcedPartForm.html / Lines: 37-41
     • application.properties / Line: 6
     • README.md / Lines:  Lines: 117-149
 >
 >
 >  - Changes:
      • minInv and maxInv are added to the Part entity
      • Sample inventory is modified to include minInv and maxInv and validation for (minInv < maxInv) and (minInv < inv < maxInv) constraints
      • Input fields are added so the user can set the minInv and maxInv
      • Features are added to check that (minInv < maxInv) and (minInv < inv < maxInv) constraints are assured
      • spring.datasource.url in application.properties is renamed
 >
 >

+### Task H:
+>  - Prompt:
+     Add validation for between or at the maximum and minimum fields.
+The validation must include the following:
+     • Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+     • Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+     • Display error messages when adding and updating parts if the inventory is greater than the maximum.
+>
+>
+> - Files:
+    • BootStrapData.java / Line: 46-117
+    • AddInhousePartController.java / Lines: 39-60
+    • AddOutsourcedPartController.java / Lines: 40-66
+    • AddProductController.java / Lines: 78-120
+    • Part.java / Lines: 138-144
+    • PartService / Line: 20
+    • PartServiceImpl / Lines: 69-73
+    • demo.css / Lines: 61-112
+    • mainscreen.html / Lines: 21-24
+    • InhousePartForm.html / Lines: 23-52
+    • OutsourcedPartForm.html / Lines: 24-46
+    • productForm.java / Line: 25-44
+    • README.md / Lines: 148-176
+>
+>
+> - Changes:
+    • Error messages are displayed when inventory is not between min and max values
+    • Error messages are displayed when max inventory is less than min inventory
+    • Page styling is added to the application